Total annual fees

 The total amount of annual supervisory fees also includes:

-- any amounts received or refunded in the context of Article 7 of the ECB Regulation on supervisory fees relating to changes at the highest level of consolidation, such as the authorisation of new supervised banks or banking groups, the withdrawal of authorisation, or changes in status from significant to less significant or vice versa
+- any amounts received or refunded in the context of Article 7 of the ECB Regulation on supervisory fees relating to changes, such as the authorisation of new supervised banks, the withdrawal of authorisation, or changes in status from significant to less significant or vice versa

 - any fees related to previous fee periods that were not collectible